How to Keep Strawberries Fresh Longer

-Fresh strawberries are juicy, colorful, and irresistible, but they don’t stay fresh for long.
-Many people place them in the fridge or leave them sitting in a fruit bowl, yet both options actually make them spoil faster.
-The real secret lies in picking the right berries at the store and storing them properly once you bring them home.
+Fresh strawberries are juicy, colorful, and delicious—but they spoil quickly.
+Many people leave them in a fruit bowl or put them straight in the fridge, yet both methods often make them go bad faster.
+The real secret is choosing the right berries and storing them properly at home.

 How to Pick the Best Strawberries